 CHARLES S. BROWN (b.
 1940)

 What the Critics Are Saying

 “Barton Pine and partner Matthew Hagle are to be commended for such a thoughtful, gracious, and inspiring program, recorded in Cedille’s typical robust and clear sound.”

-“Blues Dialogues plumbs the depths of the African American experience, as well as the depth and breadth of Rachel Barton Pine’s virtuosity and interpretive abilities.
-Now in her prime, Pine has matured into an artist capable of the most subtle nuances and dazzling technical displays, which she demonstrates on every single track of this captivating album.”
+“Blues Dialogues plumbs the depths of the African American experience, as well as the depth and breadth of Rachel Barton Pine’s virtuosity and interpretive abilities….
+Pine has matured into an artist capable of the most subtle nuances and dazzling technical displays, which she demonstrates on every single track of this captivating album.”